nitishsingh41/demo_project10/README.md

 It can be used by streamlit frontend.

 ****Usage Instructions****
-1. You will need a gpu based instance,I have used Colab.
+1. You will need a gpu based instance,I have used Kaggle notebook.
 2. Clone the repo and change directory to demo_project/ .
 3. pip install -r requirements.txt
 4. Then run app.py file using "streamlit run app.py".